 Which way to the beach?
-Well, in Vancouver you can find one everywhere you turn.
-Whether you're looking for a stretch of sand to spread out and relax with a good book, an outdoor court to spike a volleyball, or a catwalk to strut your stuff, Vancouver's got it.
-The following is a list of some of the best beaches in the city.
+Well, in this city you can find one everywhere you turn.
+You might not associate Vancouver with beaches, but whether you're looking for a stretch of sand to spread out and relax with a good book, an outdoor court to spike a volleyball, or a catwalk to strut your stuff, you’ll find it here.
+Here are some of our favourite beaches in the city.

-If Vancouver is "Hollywood North," then Vancouver's Kitsilano Beach - or "Kits Beach" to the locals - is our Venice Beach.
-Buff and bronzed bodies are sure to make their rounds, but don't be wary, you're sure to fit in somewhere amidst the mix of joggers, stroller-pushing families, sun-worshippers and your everyday loungers.
+If Vancouver is "Hollywood North," then Kitsilano Beach, known as "Kits Beach" to locals, is our Venice Beach.
+Buff and bronzed bodies are sure to make their rounds, but don't be worry, you're sure to fit in somewhere among the mix of joggers, stroller-pushing families, sun-worshippers and your everyday loungers.
 Grassy patches above the tide line are perfect for tossing the disc, the tennis courts are always popular, and the beach attracts volleyball players from all over the city.
 And don't forget Kits Pool where kids and adults can splash away the day in an outdoor, heated salt-water pool with a wrap-around view of the city, ocean and mountains.
 It's almost three times the size of an Olympic pool.

 When all the elements are right, fishing and a picnic at the Jericho Beach pier makes for a perfect evening.
 Enjoy the long, sandy stretch with stunning views of the North Shore Mountains and downtown core.
 It's also a great spot for sailing, windsurfing, sea kayaking and beach volleyball.